jamigibbs/and-the-winner-is/README.md

 The bulk of the components are displayed on a single dashboard page with sections conditionally displayed based on login status.

-Basic design is relied on from the Matieral UI library of HOCs with minor inline style updates within individual components.
-If more style would have been required, I would have moved the inline styles to a separate SCSS folder for better management.
-But for the size of the current application, inline style is more readable.
+Basic design is provided by the Matieral UI library of HOCs with minor custon inline styles within individual components.
+If more style was required, I would have moved the inline styles to a separate SCSS folder for better management.
+But for the size of the current application, inline style on a component level is sufficient.

-Lastly, updating framework info without a page refresh is handled on the component level with an `async` promise wrapped within a 10 minute `setInterval`.
-I considered using websockets to handle the updates but ultimately decided that it would have been overkill for a minor one-way API request.
-Websockets are a great choice for interactive communication sessions where you need to send and receive information but in this case, we're only receiving information so a standard interval would suffice.
+Lastly, updating framework info without a page refresh is handled on the component level with an `async` promise wrapped within a 10 minute `setInterval` to the Github API.
+I considered using websockets to handle the updates but ultimately decided that it would have been excessive for a minor API request.
+Websockets are a great choice for interactive communication sessions where you need to send and receive information but in this case, we're only requesting and receiving so a standard interval sufficed.

 #### Routes